What Is Cauliflower Ear?

-Fortunately, the types of injuries that cause cauliflower ear are preventable by wearing the right type of protective head gear.
-Having ear injuries treated right away can help prevent the resulting deformities.
+Fortunately, you can often prevent the types of injuries that cause cauliflower ear by wearing the right type of protective head gear.

-The most common cause of cauliflower ear is a hit to the ear -- or repeated hits to the ear -- that leads to hematomas, or small collections of blood that clot and block the flow of blood and nutrients.
-These can also occur when skin is pulled away from cartilage, the semi-rigid tissue that gives the ear its shape.
+The most common cause of cauliflower ear is a hit – or repeated hits – to the ear.
+This leads to small pools of blood (hematomas) that clot and block the flow of blood and nutrients.
+These pockets of blood can also develop when the skin of your ear gets pulled away from the cartilage, the semi-rigid tissue that gives the ear its shape.

-Usually, cauliflower ear is related to sports injuries, but not always.
+Cauliflower ear is usually related to sports injuries, but not always.
 Any trauma to the ear can cause it.
-Cauliflower ear can even be the result of an infection in the ear lobe.
+It can even result from an infection in the earlobe.

 Risk Factors for Cauliflower Ear

-Cauliflower ear occurs most frequently in people who participate in close-contact sports, such as wrestling or boxing.
-In wrestling, for instance, trauma can result from opponents' heads rubbing or hitting one another during matches or from contact with the wrestling mat.
+Cauliflower ear most often affects people who take part in close-contact sports, such as wrestling or boxing.
+In wrestling, for instance, ear trauma can happen when opponents' heads rub or hit one another during matches or from contact with the wrestling mat.
 Cauliflower ear is also common among rugby players and people who practice martial arts.
-People who participate in these activities are at higher risk than others.
-Protective head gear has long been commonplace in these sports.
+Protective headgear has long been commonplace in these sports.

-But these injuries can also occur in non-athletes.
-They may be the result of accidents or physical altercations.
-They also can be a complication of "high" piercings in the upper area of the ear, through the cartilage, if the piercing becomes infected.
+But these injuries can also happen in non-athletes.
+They may be the result of accidents or fights.
+They also can be a complication of "high" piercings in the upper part of the ear, if the piercing becomes infected.

 Symptoms of Cauliflower Ear